Technologicat/setup-template-cython/README.md

 Tested on Linux Mint, Python 2.7 and 3.4.

-On Mac OS, the `data_files` approach used here will not work; `MANIFEST.in` is recommended instead.
-See the section above on **non-package data files**.
-Since this is an overall better approach, this project may be later updated to use it instead.
+On Mac OS, the `data_files` approach used in the example will not work, because all Python packages share the same prefix.

 Not tested on Windows (please send feedback, e.g. by opening an issue).